-OEMs often use niche models to experiment with modules A complimentary perspective, gained from our research, is the use of niche models to experiment with modularization and outsourcing.
-A number of pioneering modules, and the use of outsourcing, have first appeared on OEMs niche models, where the risk of failure is less acute (i.e Audi TT, Mercedes M-Class)^{xvi}.
-We believe that there is evidence that the success of these experiments may often pave the way for more widespread deployment of modularization across and OEM's product range.
+OEMs often use A complimentary perspective, gained from our research, is the use of niche models to experiment with modularization and outsourcing.
+A number of pioneering modules, and the use of outsourcing, have first appeared on OEMs niche models, where the risk of failure is less acute (i.e Audi TT, Mercedes M-Class)xvi.
+We believe that there is evidence that the success of these experiments may often pave the way for more widespread of modularization across and OEM's product range.